AlfonsoFilho/match-toy/README.md

 - Improving or correcting the documentation.
 - Translating.
 - Finding bugs
-- Sharing this project
+- Sharing this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog
 See [CHANGELOG](CHANGELOG.md) file for details.